We have just learned that our game application for the WRAP fund has been successful!

 This course presents a great opportunity to learn the basics of programming in a fun and friendly environment.

-From his experience with running game making events over the past 4 years and from his own game projects, Darren will be able to flag common pitfalls faced by beginners and offer suggestions on how you can avoid them.
+You will benefit from Darren’s experience running game making events over the past 5 years, and from his own game projects.
+Darren will highlight common pitfalls faced by beginners and provide useful strategies on how you can avoid them in your own games.

-You will be provided with your own copy of PICO-8.
-Please see requirements below.
+You will be provided with a copy of PICO-8.

 The skills and knowledge gained in this course will help equip you to make your own PICO-8 games and share them with the world.